gaepdit/iaip/Website/install/index.md

 ## Installation Instructions

-These instructions are only for installing the IAIP for the first time.
+These instructions are only for installing the [Integrated Air Information Platform](../) for the first time.
 If you already have the IAIP installed, updates are handled from within the application (see [How to Update](#how-to-update)).

 1. ![User ID](screenshots/details-IAIP-userid.png)